wh-alice/mig_visualstudio/vs/misc/-paramarray--cannot-be-applied-to-the-first-parameter-of-an-extension-method.md

 ---
-title: "&#39;ParamArray&#39; cannot be applied to the first parameter of an extension method | hehe" ms.custom: "" ms.date: "10/19/2016"
+title: "&#39;ParamArray&#39; cannot be applied to the first parameter of an extension method" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
-ms.prod: "visual-studio-dev14"